masc-ucsc/pyrope_artifacts/docs/tutorial/presentation.md

   * Allows Pyrope 2 Verilog, edit Verilog, Verilog 2 Pyrope, edit Pyrope...

 ---

+# Fast/Live Pyrope

+* No includes, uses packages

+* No DSL (most HDLs) that generate an executable to create code (not incremental)

+* Integrated with LGraph to interact with annotations

+---
 # Things that Pyrope can not do

 * Generic programming language, Pyrope is synthesizable